 Read more at PenHero.com.

-Esterbrook is an English brand that has made some very good pens in the post-war period.
-The Esterbrook J might be one of the best starter vintage pens for everyday use.
+Esterbrook is an American brand with an English founder that has made some very good pens in the post-war period.
+Manufactured in Camden, New Jersey U.S.A., the Esterbrook J might be one of the best starter vintage pens for everyday use.
 They are inexpensive, well made, and they come in some beautiful finishes.